 Applying for a Permit

-- Submit completed, signed and notarized application form.
+- Submit completed, signed and notarized Application for Combative Sports Entertainment Permit.

 - Contestants must be at least 18 years old.
 List all contestants and alternates.
 Any contestant or alternate not identified on the application is not approved to participate.

 - Examples of information to include in the SAFETY EQUIPMENT section include:

 - Precautionary measures on hand in the event of fire accident